As an Amazon Associate I earn from qualifying purchases. Click for details.

-I also saw a momentary flash (residual energy?) of a Native gentleman who’d appeared to us at that back left corner (where there’s a break in the wall) during a 2003 visit to Gilson.
+I also saw a momentary flash (residual energy?) of a Native gentleman.
+He’d appeared to us in the same place – the back left corner (where there’s a break in the wall) – during a 2003 visit to Gilson.

 This is a good reminder of the importance of always taking two photos, as close together as you can.
 (If that orb looks familiar, it’s because we’ve photographed it before.
 From a slightly different angle, it’s in the photo in my article, Gilson Road Cemetery – ghost orbs return 6/02.)

 Rufus Lawrence – like many people interred in this isolated cemetery – has been difficult to find in any records of the era.
-Despite numerous records for other members of the Lawrence (or Laurence) family, and generally good census records (at least for adult males), Rufus and others in Gilson remain elusive.
+Despite numerous records for other members of the Lawrence (or Laurence) family, and generally good census records (at least for adult males), Rufus and several others in Gilson remain elusive.